THOUSAND OAKS, Calif., Nov. 16, 2010 /PRNewswire via COMTEX/ --

-A select number of the lesson plans submitted by 2009 AASTE Award winners will be posted to Amgen's Website, with the intent that other teachers will benefit from these innovative materials.
-Select lesson plans from 2007 and 2008 AASTE Award winners are available for download at no cost; educators are encouraged to review and implement any of these plans into their own curriculum.
+A select number of the lesson plans submitted by 2011 AASTE Award winners will be posted to Amgen's website, with the intent that other teachers will benefit from these innovative materials.
+Select lesson plans from 2007 through 2010 AASTE Award winners are available for download at no cost; educators are encouraged to review and implement any of these plans into their own curriculum.

 Those interested in applying should visit http://www.amgen.com/citizenship/aaste.html for more information.
 The application can be completed online and French and Spanish applications are available in PDF format.
 Applications must be submitted by Feb.
-2, 2009 to be valid.
-Winners will be notified in between April and June 2009.
+11, 2011 to be valid.
+Winners will be notified by June 2011.

 Amgen discovers, develops, manufactures and delivers innovative human therapeutics.
 A biotechnology pioneer since 1980, Amgen was one of the first companies to realize the new science's promise by bringing safe and effective medicines from lab, to manufacturing plant, to patient.
 Amgen therapeutics have changed the practice of medicine, helping millions of people around the world in the fight against cancer, kidney disease, rheumatoid arthritis and other serious illnesses.
 With a deep and broad pipeline of potential new medicines, Amgen remains committed to advancing science to dramatically improve people's lives.
 To learn more about our pioneering science and our vital medicines, visit www.amgen.com.